 The value of the Average Transmit Delay field is a scalar indication of average MSDU transmit delay of the indicated access category.
 If the report is not available, the value of the Average MSDU Transmit Delay field is set to 0.
 The values between 1 and 254 are a scaled representation of the average transmit delay of transmitted MSDUs using the indicated AC rounded up to the next integer.
 The value 255 indicates the average transmit delay is equal to or larger than 255 milliseconds.

-The value of the 95th Pecentile Transmit Delay field is a scalar indication of 95th percentile of MSDU transmit delay of the indicated access category.
-If the report is not available, the value of the 95th Pecentile Transmit Delay field is set to 0.
-The values between 1 and 254 are a scaled representation of the 95th percentile of MSDU transmit delay of transmitted MSDUs using the indicated AC rounded up to the next integer.
-The value 255 indicates the 95th Pecentile of MSDU transmit delay is equal to or larger than 255 milliseconds.